netzkern/butler/docs/templateSyntax.md

 * `butler{ index $string $substring }` Contains reports whether substr is within s.
 * `butler{ repeat $string $count }` Repeat returns a new string consisting of count copies of the string s.
 * `butler{ split $string $sep }` Split slices s into all substrings separated by sep and returns a slice of the substrings between those separators.
+* `butler{ toLower .Project.Name }` Returns a copy of the string s with all Unicode letters mapped to their lower case.
+* `butler{ toUpper $string }` Returns a copy of the string s with all Unicode letters mapped to their upper case.

 ### Path